 These perennials typically grow between 24-36 in tall, and should be spaced 18-24 in apart.
 They prefer to grow in full sun, in rocky soil or clay.
 It’s native to California and Oregon, but it will grow anywhere where it doesn’t get below -15*.

 Soapwort or Bouncing Bet is a beautiful flower used in many English gardens.
 If you soak the whole plant, but particularly the root in warm water, it will produce a gentle, sudsy wash water.
 You can also boil the plant and roots to produce a nice soapy solution.

 For a quick wash, rub the leaves or root with water for a reasonable lather.
 This plant is great for washing delicate items and baby clothing, but it would not be suitable for bathing a baby as the suds will irritate the eyes, and it should not be swallowed.

 Grows best in full sun, and well drained soil.
 Hardy in all zones.
 Spreads readily.

-Yucca (Soaptree)- The trunk and crushed roots of the yucca are exceptionally concentrated with saponins, and make a fine soap or hydrating shampoo.
+The trunk and crushed roots of the soapweed yucca or yucca glauca are exceptionally concentrated with saponins, and make a fine soap or hydrating shampoo.
 The dried leaves can also be made into baskets, sandals and rope.

 Yucca thrives in the Southwest region of the US, in dry climates.
 It can only tolerate temperatures down to 20*.
 Requires full sun and fast draining soil.
 Can grow as tall as 18′.